+Board Policy: DATE REVIEWED: 05/18/2020 DATE APPROVED: 0518/2020

+DATE APPROVED: 0518/2020 EFFECTIVE DATE: 05/18/2020 REPLACING POLICY EFFECTIVE: 1/12/2015

+It is the policy of the Library to require employees to record their time for pay purposes in accordance with laws and regulations.

+DATE APPROVED: 05/18/2020 EFFECTIVE DATE: 05/18/2020 REPLACING PROCEDURE EFFECTIVE: NEW
-All nonexempt employees are required to use the timekeeping system to record their hours worked and paid time off.
-Nonexempt employees are required to record their clock in/out for payroll and attendance purposes.
-An employee should not modify their schedule without approval of their supervisor.

-- Employees are to maintain an accurate daily record of hours worked. - A work hour is any hour of the day that is worked and should be recorded to the nearest (.25) of an hour. - Employees should clock in no sooner than five minutes before/after the scheduled shift and clock out no later than five minutes before/after the scheduled shift. - If the employee misses an entry in the timekeeping system, the employee must notify the supervisor by submitting a timesheet correction form.
-The supervisor will manually enter the employee's work hours via the manager time clock portal following the time clock procedures. - Managers are responsible for ensuring that all of their direct reports have correct time entries.

-The normal workweek for full-time staff members shall be thirty-seven and a half (37.5) to forty (40) hours in any given week.
+- A. All nonexempt employees are required to use the designated timekeeping system to record their hours worked and paid time off for payroll and attendance purposes.
+The time record covers a pay period consisting of two workweeks and is submitted at the end of the second workweek on a schedule determined by the Fiscal Office. - B. Employees are to maintain an accurate daily record of hours worked.
+They should not modify their schedule without approval of their supervisor. - C. A work hour is defined as any hour of the day that is worked and should be recorded to the nearest (.25) of an hour. - D. All forms of compensated leave must be recorded on all employees' time keeping record - E. Employees should clock in no sooner than five minutes before/after the scheduled shift and clock out no later than five minutes before/after the scheduled shift. - F. If the employee misses an entry in the online timekeeping system, the employee must note the missed punch on the online timekeeping system.
+The supervisor will manually enter the employee's work hours into the timekeeping system. - G. Managers are responsible for ensuring that all of their direct reports have correct time entries. - H. The normal workweek for full-time staff members shall be thirty-six (36) to forty (40) hours in any given week.
 Overtime is defined as hours worked by an hourly or nonexempt employee in excess of 40 hours in a workweek and should be recorded to the nearest quarter (.25) hour.
 Overtime must be approved by the Director and will be reimbursed at 1-1/2 times regular pay.

-Failure to follow this policy could result in disciplinary actions.
+Employees with overtime entries that do not have prior approval are subject to disciplinary action. - I. Filling out another employee's time record, by anyone not in a supervisory role over that employee, is not permitted and subject to disciplinary action. - J. Once the time record is submitted electronically by the employee and supervisor, they are certifying that time recorded is accurate.
+Falsification of a time record is prohibited and grounds for disciplinary action up to and including discharge. - K. Exempt employees are expected to put in a minimum of 80 hours in a pay period, as time worked or a combination of time worked and PTO taken.
+Department Managers are expected to manage their schedules to meet the needs of the service requirements of their departments.
+Any member of the Library's Executive Leadership Team (ELT) has the authority to adjust the work schedules of exempt employees based on the specific needs of the department and/or organization.